More states consider suspending gas tax as prices rise

 Democratic and Republican lawmakers alike are now pushing legislation to temporarily suspend their state gas taxes.

-In Georgia, that would drop the price of a regular gallon of gas by 29¢ through the end of May.
+In Georgia, that would drop the price of a regular gallon of gas by 29 cents through the end of May.

-Republican lawmakers in Pennsylvania have proposed a suspension of their gas tax, which is currently the highest in the nation (more than 57¢ a gallon).
+Republican lawmakers in Pennsylvania have proposed a suspension of their gas tax, which is currently the highest in the nation (more than 57 cents a gallon).

-In Florida, state legislators have already approved a month-long, gas tax holiday, dropping the price by about 25¢.
+In Florida, state legislators have already approved a month-long, gas tax holiday, dropping the price by about 25 cents.
 But not until October.

 Several governors are also calling for the federal government to suspend its gas tax through the end of the year.

-But House Speaker Nancy Pelosi isn't on board, noting the federal tax is only about 18¢ per gallon.
+But House Speaker Nancy Pelosi isn't on board, noting the federal tax is only about 18 cents per gallon.

 "There is no guarantee that the oil companies pass that reduction on to the consumer.
 And it's very hard to write a bill that requires them to pass it on to the consumer," she said.
 "You think that it's at the pump, it's the consumer paying it, comes off, but that's not the way it works."